Atmosphere of Earth

 - The composition of the atmosphere is complex and plays a crucial role in regulating the Earth’s climate, supporting life, and protecting against harmful radiation.

-Different constituents of the atmosphere, with their individual characteristics, are discussed below:
+Different constituents of the atmosphere, with their characteristics, are discussed below:

 - Oxygen: Constitutes 21% of the total volume of the atmosphere.
 It is essential for respiration and combustion.